List of works by Georgette Heyer

 Early in her career, Heyer experimented with other literary genres, resulting in the release of four serious contemporary novels between 1922 and 1930, all of which enjoyed multiple reprints though were not as successful as her historical novels of the time, and were later suppressed by the author.

 With the help of her husband George Ronald Rougier, who devised the murder method in most of her detective novels, Heyer also delved into works of contemporary detective fiction such as Footsteps in the Dark (1932) and They Found Him Dead (1937).
 In total she published 12 in the genre between 1932 and 1953, when her final detective novel Detection Unlimited appeared.
+Detectives from Scotland Yard are called in in most of the books.
+They are treated seriously and solve the case, sometimes with help from one of the characters.

 Heyer's romance novels sold in huge numbers (one million a year in paperback in the 1970s) and had been translated into more than 10 languages by the time of her death.
 She is mostly remembered for these works, rather than for her efforts in other literary genres.
 Heyer has been credited with "virtually invent[ing]" the Regency romance novel and its "comedy of manners," a literary form in turn influenced by Jane Austen.
 Heyer described herself as "a mixture of [Samuel] Johnson and Austen," and according to the scholar Mary Joannou, Austen's influence on Heyer is clear: both wrote of the Regency era and focused on marriage to drive the plot.
 Pamela Regis cites Heyer's influence in every historical romance novel published since 1921, and Elizabeth Spillman adds that because Heyer wrote romances for five decades, "her writing career spans the emerging of the romance as a publishing category and she was influential in shaping that genre."
 Widely read today, most of Heyer's works are still in print and adaptations have been made on film, television, stage, and radio.